The Rose Garden in Florence

 The garden has three entrances: at the junction between Via dei Bastioni and Via del Monte alle Croci, from Viale Poggi, or via the steps from San Niccolò.

 Jean-Michel Folon represented this city in art

-If you love flowers or you’re simply a huge romantic at heart, the Rose Garden is truly one of the most magical places in Florence, especially since the widowed wife of artist Jean-Michel Folon donated twelve sculptures created by her late husband.
+If you love flowers or you’re simply a huge romantic at heart, the Rose Garden is truly one of the most magical places in Florence, especially since the widowed of artist Jean-Michel Folon donated twelve sculptures created by her late husband.

 Among the most impressive is Partir, an enormous bronze frame positioned on one of the panoramic terraces.
 When looking through it, you can enjoy a truly unforgettable view of Florence.